Coronavirus News: NJ barber develops 'Shields on Wheels' to keep salon owners, clients safe

 Ramirez created the mobile PPE at his carpentry shop, located right next door to barbershop, in an effort to make stylists and their customers feel safer during haircuts and shape-ups.

+"I had to send all the barbers home," he said.
+"They have bills to pay, mouths to feed."

-He is working on a concept for hair salons and said he has already been contacted by other barbers hoping to order shields.
+He is working on a concept for hair salons and said he has already been contacted by other barbers hoping to order shields, and he's also been making germ dividers for cars, supermarkets and restaurants.

+Ramirez is selling them for $300 plus shipping and churning out 30 a day.
+And yes, the patent is pending.

+He also owns a sign company and can customize the shield accordingly.

 MORE CORONAVIRUS COVID-19 COVERAGE